Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Each is good at a different thing.

-The high fees and slow transaction times of the original bitcoin are a deliberate but somewhat unfortunate design choice.
+The high fees and slow transaction times of the original bitcoin are a deliberate, but somewhat unfortunate, design choice.

 It’s intended to keep the coin rare, challenging and valuable.
 The bitcoin community and developers are banking on bitcoin being a “store of value” for cryptocurrency as a whole, just like gold underpins the US dollar and other fiat currencies.
 No one actually uses gold as a currency, but it still offers liquidity and value.

-Bitcoin Cash was deliberately split away from bitcoin by a team that thought high fees and slow transactions would eventually destroy bitcoin.
+Bitcoin Cash was deliberately split away from bitcoin by a team who thought high fees and slow transactions would eventually destroy bitcoin.
 It was deliberately designed to essentially be bitcoin, except easy to send, receive and transact with.

 Hence the “cash” part of its name.
 It was designed to be the spending money next to bitcoin’s gold.